canoriz/scli/README.md

 `Build` panics and tells the detailed error. `Build` is considered as compile time.
-At Stage 2, `ParseArgs` never panics, if parse failed, error is returned. `Parse`, used as the root parser of command arguments, if failed, program exits. `Parse` is considered runtime.
+At Stage 2, `ParseArgs` never panics, if parse failed, error is returned. `Parse`, used as the root parser of command arguments, if failed, program exits. `Parse`, `ParseArgs` is considered runtime.